Twitter briefly suspends David Duke

 Critics say Twitter isn't doing enough to prevent harassment and bullying on its platform, and the company is working to change that.
 For instance, during the 2016 presidential election, anti-Semitic attacks on Twitter users increased.
 In October, the Anti-Defamation League found almost 20,000 of those tweets targeted 800 journalists.

 It's unclear what prompted the social network to shut down Duke's account, but he has previously tweeted anti-Semitic and racist comments.
+Twitter's safety rules say "hateful conduct" is not allowed.
 Prior to the suspension, he had over 30,000 followers.
 After being reinstated, he had just over 100 followers.
 It took several hours for the follower count to reach the original level.

-Twitter (TWTR, Tech30) did not immediately respond to a request for comment.

 "I can make no sense why people lose their accounts and get them reinstated," Heidi Beirich, director of Southern Poverty Law Center's Intelligence Project, said.
 "I feel like if Twitter wants to get serious about reigning in hate speech, there's no reason for a David Duke or a Richard Spencer to be on the platform."